-Since mackerel takes big flavours well, I shoved a couple of sprigs of rosemary into their bellies with a little crushed garlic and lemon, and that was pretty much that.
-A perfect summer supper.
+When the mackerel is fresh and bright eyed, and the sun is out, I can’t resist grilling them outdoors.
+Since mackerel takes big flavours well, I like to shove a couple of sprigs of rosemary into their bellies with a little crushed garlic and lemon, and that’s pretty much that.

 Serve with stuffed tomatoes and a green salad for a summer evening delight.

 half a lemon, sliced into rounds then halved

 First clean and dry the inside of the fish and season their cavities with salt and pepper.